Emanuele1202/Image-segmentation-using-U-NET/README.md

 This training results show a gradual improvement in both the training and validation metrics over the epochs, in fact:
-- Loss and Dice Coefficient Trends: The training loss is decreasing, and the dice coefficient is gradually increasing, indicating that the model is learning to better fit the training data.
+- **Loss and Dice Coefficient Trends**: The training loss is decreasing, and the dice coefficient is gradually increasing, indicating that the model is learning to better fit the training data.
 The validation loss and dice coefficient on the validation set also show improvement, which is a positive sign.
-- Early Stopping was triggered after 34 epochs, as there was no significant improvement in the validation loss.
+- **Early Stopping** was triggered after 34 epochs, as there was no significant improvement in the validation loss.
 This is mainly used to prevent overfitting.
-- The final validation Dice Coefficient is 0.5998, which suggests that the model is performing reasonably well, indeed it means that we have an overlap of approximately
+- The **final validation Dice Coefficient** is 0.5998, which suggests that the model is performing reasonably well, indeed it means that we have an overlap of approximately
 60% between the train image and the train mask.
 Regarding the predicted mask, which basically is our main focus, I am reporting here just few outputs results: